sherlock-audit/2024-04-teller-finance-judging/README.md

 https://github.com/teller-protocol/teller-protocol-v2-audit-2024/pull/42

+**0x73696d616f**

+@nevillehuang is this in scope?
+It is out of scope according to the files in the readme.
+This was the response of the watson.
+> The issue manifests itself via external calls of TellerV2, e.g., repayLoanMinimum.
+As a result, the borrower cannot  pay their loan and loses the collateral.
+The root cause is in V2Calculations but the issue is in how TellerV2 is using V2Calculations.

+I understand what it means but I would like some clarity.
+Some people like me did not even look at this file due to this fact.
+I would like to know the standard/rule here so I can take this into consideration going forward.

+**nevillehuang**

+@0x73696d616f

+potential issues in the libraries won't automatically be out of scope based on [sherlock scoping details](https://docs.sherlock.xyz/audits/judging/judging#iii.-sherlocks-standards).
+Just letting you know for your future contests.

+> 2. In case the vulnerability exists in a library and an in-scope contract uses it and is affected by this bug this is a valid issue.

+**0x73696d616f**

+Thank you!
+Thought so that is why I did not escalate.

-# Issue M-19: Users can bypass auction mechanism for `LenderCommitmentGroup_Smart` liquidation mechanism for loans that are close to end of loan
+# Issue M-17: Users can bypass auction mechanism for `LenderCommitmentGroup_Smart` liquidation mechanism for loans that are close to end of loan

 Source: https://github.com/sherlock-audit/2024-04-teller-finance-judging/issues/289